SystemsForecasting/nlmixr2_on_AWS/README.md

 2. Press `Launch an instance`.
 3. In `Name and Tags` tab write the instance name.
 4. In `Application and OS Images (Amazon Machine Image, AMI)`, `Quick Start` tab, select the default Ubuntu AMI (on 16/01/2023 we selected *Ubuntu Server 22.04 LTS (HVM), SSD Volume Type*).
 Leave the other options as default.
-5. In the `Instance type` tab, we selected the `t2.large instance`.
-We found that the free tier eligible t2.micro instance was "too slow" for our purposes.
+5. In the `Instance type` tab, we selected the `t2.large` instance.
+We found that the free tier eligible `t2.micro` instance was "too slow" for our purposes.
-6. In the `Key pair` tab, you can select a key that you have already created in the past.
+6. In the `Key pair` tab, you can select a key that you have already created.
 If you don't have a key pair, you can create a new one by pressing `Create new key pair`.
 A new tab will then open.
 We selected RSA as Key pair type and `.ppk` as private key file format (this because for connecting through SSH we used PuTTY).
 Press `Create key pair` and then the key will be downloaded.
 Store it safely!
 We will need it later.
-7. I network settings, tick `Allow SSH traffic from` `Anywhere 0.0.0.0/0`, `Allow HTTPS traffic from the internet` and `Allow HTTP traffic from the internet`.
+7. In network settings, tick `Allow SSH traffic from` `Anywhere 0.0.0.0/0`, `Allow HTTPS traffic from the internet` and `Allow HTTP traffic from the internet`.
   >**Note**
   By default, RStudio server listens on port `8787`.
-Later on in this guideline, we will allow RStudio server to listen also on port `80`, which is the HTTP default port on AWS (which is already selected by ticking `Allow HTTP traffic from the internet` in point 7).
-If we want to access the RStudio server on port `8787` as well, we should define an additional security rule.
+Later on in this guideline, we will allow RStudio server to listen also on port `80`, which is the HTTP default port on AWS (which is already available by ticking `Allow HTTP traffic from the internet` in point 7). **Optional**: if we want to access the RStudio server on port `8787` as well, we should define an additional security rule.
 In network settings, click edit and then `add security group rule`.
 Select `Custom TCP`, in `Port range` write `8787` and in source select `0.0.0.0/0`.
 8. In `Configure storage` we selected 30 GiB of `gp2 General purpose SSD root volume`.
 9. Press `Launch instance` and then `View all instances`.

-Now, in the list of all your instances you should find the newly created one in the "Running" state.
+Now, in the list of all your instances you should find the newly created one in the Running state.

 ## Install R and RStudio